 - An Irish Leaving Cert with at least a Grade of H5 or higher in 2 Higher Level subjects and a total of five subjects at grade O6/H7 or higher.
-The five subjects must include: English or Irish.
-Maths is also required in most cases or a relevant QQI Level 5 qualification or an international qualification that we deem equivalent. - Be a Mature Applicant ie 23 years or older by the 1st of January. - FET Level 5 holder. - UK entrants must have an award of level 3 on the UK framework.
+The five subjects must include: English or Irish. - Maths also required in most cases or a relevant QQI Level 5 qualification or an international qualification that we deem equivalent. - Be a Mature Applicant i.e. 23 years or older by the 1st of January. - FET Level 5 holder (subject to specific programme requirements). - FET holders must have 3 distinctions. - UK entrants must have an award of level 3 on the UK framework.
 Applicants must have 6 subjects and at least two A-level at grade C or better. - Garda vetting may apply.